kirellkekw/YTFlex/readme.md

 - [x] Add graceful error handling for invalid links
 - [x] Open source the project
 - [ ] Restructure the backend to be more modular
-- [ ] Add support for Postgres for various database operations
 - [ ] Anonymize the file access links
 - [ ] Add option to download playlists
-- [ ] Add API key support for uncapped file size and higher resolution
-- [ ] Add option to choose when a file will be purged to user
 - [ ] Add a frontend
+- [ ] Create a special message if:
+	- [x] The file is not available for download, or if the link is invalid
+	- [ ] The file is too large
+	- [ ] The file is too long
+	- [ ] The file is not available in the requested resolution
+	- [ ] If the file is already downloaded and not expired
+- [ ] Add support to Postgres for:
+	- [ ] Logging downloads
+	- [ ] Logging errors
+	- [ ] Logging file purges
+	- [ ] Adding API key support for uncapped file size and higher resolution
+	- [ ] Adding option to choose when a file will be purged to user
-- [ ] Add a mechanism to limit the number of concurrent downloads per IP to prevent abuse
+	- [ ] Adding a mechanism to limit the number of concurrent downloads per IP to prevent abuse